lodosstm/code-samples/DevOps/Ansible/README.md

 This example has three roles:
 * [Install git on a remote machine](sample1/roles/git/tasks/main.yml)

-It install git on the remote machine
+This one installs git on the remote machine
 * [Install node on a remote machine](sample1/roles/node/tasks/main.yml)

-It install node on the remote machine
+This one installs node on the remote machine

 * [Install and configure nginx](sample1/roles/nginxbalancer/tasks/main.yml)

-It install and configure nginx on the remote machine
+This one installs and configure nginx on the remote machine